Change happens through relationships – build one!

 - Spread the word about Lemonade International to family, friends, co-workers, churches, etc. and let us know of any opportunities that arise for us to share about our work in La Limonada.

 - Our team in Guatemala would be more than happy to purchase a gift for the child’s/teacher’s birthday if you would prefer not to mail one.
 You can do so by sending a check or making a donation online and include a note that the donation is for a birthday gift for the child/teacher you sponsor.
 Please limit the donation to $20.00 or less.
-If we receive a donation larger than this amount we will allocate the additional amount to support the schools.

 - You are encouraged (as often as you would like) to send letters, family pictures, photos, bookmarks, stickers, (eg. small, simple and inexpensive items that can be sent in a letter envelope).

 - We do our best to create a personal connection between you and the child/teacher you sponsor.
-These guidelines are in place to help foster as much of a personal connection as possible, however, we also want to promote fair or equal treatment among the children, teachers and families we serve.
-There are situations when a decision has to be made between doing what is best for the child/teacher and what is best for the sponsor, and in those situations we will always do what we feel is best for the child/teacher.
+These guidelines are in place to help foster as much of a personal connection as possible, however, we also want to promote fair or equal treatment among the children, teachers, and families we serve.
+There are situations when a decision has to be made between doing what is best for the child/teacher and what is best for the sponsor, and in those situations, we will always do what we feel is best for the child/teacher.
 It is our mission to serve and empower the people of La Limonada and we’re grateful that you are supporting this mission through sponsorship.

 Please send all gifts and correspondence to: